 For one day in Luxembourg itinerary, stick to the city centre area.
 Check out the memorial dedicated to the World War II soldiers and the Place de la Constitution.

 - Do check out the Grand Ducal Palace (the Grand Duke still resides here).

 - Neumünster Abbey is a cultural centre.
 You can view the Neumünster Abbey from the upper level of Luxembourg City.

-- Spend a few hours at the Bock Casemates, an 18th-century tunnels and World War II shelters
+- Spend a few hours at the Bock Casemates, an 18th-century tunnel, and World War II shelters

 After sightseeing, make your way to the Place d’Armes.
 This plaza was founded by the Spanish in 1671.
 Settle down here for a nice cup of coffee or sit down for lunch.